Soil Erosion Control Methods

 Sumac Shrubs for Fall Foliage and Soil Erosion Prevention

-Sumac can be a good choice to plant on a hill, where erosion control is an issue.
+Sumac can be a good choice to plant on a hill for erosion control.
 As with any plant, research it first before you start growing it.
 It has its pros (e.g., fall foliage color) and cons (it spreads via a robust root system).
-The fact that it spreads is a double-edged sword: you may have to worry about containing it, but the vigor...
+The fact that it spreads is a double-edged sword: you may have to worry about containing it, but that vigor helps it retain soil.

 Forsythia for Soil Erosion Control?

-When you hear forsythia mentioned, holding back the earth on a hillside is probably not your first thought.
+When you hear forsythia mentioned, holding back the earth on a hillside is perhaps not your first thought.
 Forsythia's claim to fame is its display of yellow flowers in spring.
-But don't hold its good looks against it!
-Using forsythia on sunny slopes -- supplemented by mulch and landscape fabric -- can be an effective method for preventing soil...
+But don't hold its good looks against it.
+Using forsythia on sunny slopes -- supplemented by mulch and landscape fabric -- is an effective method for preventing soil erosion.

-Redtwig (and yellowtwig) has a lot to offer, especially the type with variegated leaves that I present here.
+Redtwig dogwood has a lot to offer, especially the type with variegated leaves that I present here.
 The value its foliage and bark offers is apparent to all (the red bark is its signature feature).
 These shrubs also bear spring flowers that may eventually lead to berries.
-But if you're seeking soil erosion control, its best feature may...
+But if you're seeking soil erosion control, its best feature may lie elsewhere.